travisseymour/useful_stuff/docs/uninstall_snap.md

-> NOTICE SEPT 2025: I'm no longer removing snapd.
-I just ignore it and avoid any app that is snap only.
-The reason is fear that I make break the upgrade to the next LTS release.
+> NOTICE SEPT 2025: I'm no longer using Ubuntu directly, so I don't care about snapd anymore.
+I'm using Mint instead.
+I'm leaving this here in case anyone finds it useful.

+---

 Instead, I uninstall the snap version of firefox, and then reinstall it properly: